 Ellen Savino is a Partner to Lewis Johs, practicing real estate and banking law.
 She supervises the firm’s real estate group.
 Ellen represents major institutional lenders and credit unions as well as real estate investors and business owners.
 Ellen has extensive experience handling all aspects of real property law, including institutional financing, real estate sale, acquisition and leasing transactions; as well as foreclosure and real estate related litigation.

-Ellen also serves as counsel to NYS Senator Carl Marcellino of the Fifth Senate District.
+Ellen served as counsel to New York State Senator Carl Marcellino of the Fifth Senate District from 2006 to 2018.

 Ellen was named in 2017 Long Island Business News as “Who’s Who in Women in Professional Services” celebrating influential business women who take a lead role in their companies.
 She was recognized by Hofstra Law as an Outstanding Woman in Law in 2017.
 Schneps Communications and Star Network honored Ellen as a Power Woman in Business in 2016.
 She was recognized in Long Island Business News in 2014 as “Who’s Who in Commercial Real Estate Law”.
 In 2003 and 2008, Ellen was named one of the Top 50 Most Influential Women on Long Island by Long Island Business News.
 She also had the distinction of receiving the Class of 2002 Business Recognition and Leadership Award from the Multiple Sclerosis Society.